AIPS NRAO AIPS HELP file for SETFC in 31DEC09

 Type: Task

-Use: SETFC makes an input BOXFILE to be used as input to IMAGR.
-It is
+Use: SETFC makes an output BOXFILE to be used as input to IMAGR.

-meant to be used in preparation for wide-field 3D imaging.
 It

+is meant to be used in preparation for wide-field 3D imaging.

 position using a number of overlapped fields.
 Optionally, it